melexis/jira-traceability/README.rst

 Watchers of a ticket can be notified about the creation of the ticket by setting ``notify_watchers`` to ``True``.
 Note that this notification is only sent when the user to assign to the ticket is different from the default assignee configured in Jira.

+``user_email_suffix`` can be used to specify a custom domain suffix for Jira user emails (assignee, watchers).
+If set, this suffix will be appended to usernames that do not already contain an '@' symbol.
+This setting overrides the default behavior of extracting the suffix from the ``username`` configured in Jira Server or Jira Cloud settings.
+This helps for example when using a service account as the Jira username that has a different domain than the users.

 Attributes
 ==========